edoyango/nf-seperated-deepvariant/README.md

 ensure that CPU-only steps (in particular, the `make_examples` step) run on CPU-only nodes in a Slurm environment.

+Is setup to run on WEHI's HPC infrastructure.

 ## Nextflow

 `main.nf` contains the entirety of the pipeline, including processes.
 This can be run directly: